 Native Grey Rabbitbrush and bunchgrass overlooking Lucky Peak Reservoir

 Owhyee Mountains on far horizon

 Most of the trail is steep and it's about all that you can see in front of you at times, but then you get to a rise on the ridge and see expansive views.
 About 3/4 of the way up this trail, the trail from the west side of the ridge intersects.
-This trail provides a more direct hike to the summit.
-The trail loses a few hundred feet near the summit only to regain it, followed by less steep terrain toward the top.
+This trail is accessed from Highway 21 and provides a more direct hike to the summit.
+The trail loses some elevation near the summit only to regain it, followed by less steep terrain toward the top.